wiramahendra/llMention/README.md

   [4/5]  Generating optimized content…
          → [1/3] "alternatives to ros2 for robotics"…  ✓ (anthropic)
-         → [2/3] "best deterministic runtime for edge AI"…  ✓ (anthropic) → [3/3] "what is igrisinertial"…  ✓ (anthropic)

   [5/5]  Evaluating citability…
          → [anthropic] ✓ 92%  — alternatives to ros2 for robotics
-         → [anthropic] ✓ 87%  — best deterministic runtime for edge AI
-         → [anthropic] ✓ 79%  — what is igrisinertial

   ════════════════════════════════════════════════════════════════
   Optimization Plan  igrisinertial.com